influxdata/docs-v2/content/influxdb/v2.1/write-data/migrate-cloud-to-oss.md

 }

 // batchRange dynamically returns a record with start and stop properties for
-// the current batch based on the stop time of the previous batch stored in the
+// the current batch.
+It queries migration metadata stored in the
-// migration.batchBucket for the specific migration.cloudOrg and
+// `migration.batchBucket` to determine the stop time of the previous batch.
-// migration.cloudBucket.
+// It uses the previous stop time as the new start time for the current batch
-batchRange = () => {
+// and adds the `migration.batchInterval` to determine the current batch stop time. batchRange = () => {
     _lastBatchStop =
         (from(bucket: migration.batchBucket)